-A Creche household is somewhere between roomates and a chosen family, and its residents share common spaces, common work, common expenses, and common life.
-We offer much more than shared housing – we put time and effort into building the trust, relationships, and resilience between us necessary to weather life’s unforseen twists and turns.
+A Creche household is somewhere between roommates and a chosen family, and its residents share common spaces, common work, common expenses, and common life.
+We offer much more than shared housing – we put time and effort into building the trust, relationships, and resilience necessary to weather life’s unforeseen twists and turns.

-That sounds like a lot.
+Creche community households sound like a big commitment.
 How much time does it take?

 The work of living in community (chores, spiritual practice, self-governance, common meals, etc) takes about 8-12 hours per week, which is comparable to living with a family, but more structured.
 Most of our community members have full-time jobs and manage just fine.

 All sorts of people!
 Artists, activists, students, retirees, professionals, and more.
 An intentional community is neither a dormitory nor a halfway house – it’s a way of life for anyone who values relationships, interdependence, and service.

 Do you accept couples?

 Do you accept families with children?

 Do I need to be Episcopalian to join?

 Do I need to be Christian to join?